slbailey/Retrovue-playout/docs/domain/RendererDomain.md

 **Integration Contract**:

-- Renderer created AFTER buffer and producer
+- Renderer created AFTER buffer and FrameRouter
-- Renderer stopped BEFORE producer (consumer before producer)
+- Renderer stopped BEFORE FrameRouter (consumer before writer)
-- Renderer failure non-fatal (warning logged, producer continues)
+- Renderer failure non-fatal (warning logged, FrameRouter continues)
 - Renderer lifecycle independent of decode errors
+- **Renderer does NOT reset pipeline on producer switch** (continues reading seamlessly)
+- Renderer must handle format/resolution changes mid-stream as metadata changes, not pipeline resets
+- **Renderer ONLY reads from FrameRingBuffer** - never interacts with producers or FrameRouter directly
+- **FrameRingBuffer contains frames from both producers across switch boundary**: During a switch, FrameRouter writes the final frame of the LIVE producer followed immediately by the first frame of the PREVIEW producer into the FrameRingBuffer, ensuring the renderer receives an uninterrupted sequence
+- Renderer sees continuous frame stream: `[last_live_frame][first_preview_frame][...]` with no gap, no glitch, no discontinuity, no timestamp reset
+- PTS continuity is maintained across switches (renderer sees continuous PTS sequence)
+- No timing renegotiation, no pipeline restart, no discontinuity flags

 ---